intel/pailliercryptolib/README.md

 #### Configure QAT endpoints

 Before trying to run any application or example that uses the HE QAT Lib, the QAT endpoints must be configured.
+The default configuration provided in this release is the optimal configuration to provide computing acceleration support for IPCL.
-Examples of configurations can be found in the directory `config`.
-The configuration that we found to serve us with the best performance is located at `config/1inst1dev`.
+The boilerplate configurations can be found in the directory `config`.

 ```
-$ sudo cp config/1inst1dev/4xxx_dev*.conf /etc/
-$ sudo service qat_service restart
+$ ./setup_devices.sh
 ```

 #### Configuration Options